scenery-io/create-script/README.md

 ## Import Images as `base64`

 Any `jpg` and `png` images are imported as `base64` strings.
-You can easily add support for other filetypes by adding them to the `loader` list in [`/scripts/build.js`](/scripts/build.js#L39-L42).
+You can easily add support for other filetypes by adding them to the `loader` list in [`/bin/build.js`](/bin/build.js#L39-L42).

 ## Import Node Modules

-You can import Node modules by simply using `import xyz from 'xyz'`.
+After installing a [Node module](https://www.npmjs.com/), you can import it by simply using `import xyz from 'xyz'`.
 Note that they can't contain browser or Node APIs.

 ## Static Files

-The contents of `/static` will be copied to the `outdir` whenever you run the bundler.
+The contents of `/static` will be copied to the `build` folder.
 This is useful for icons, readme files, etc. Note that any changes in this folder will not be watched, so you need to run the bundler again or save a change in your source files.

 The `_assets` folder inside `/static` is ignored by Cavalry.
 Read [the further details](/static/_assets/).